nooruluzair/Python_Quarter_01_PIAIC/README.md

-# Pyton-with-Colab
+# Python Language - Quarter 01

-# Certified Agentic, and Robotic AI Engineer - Batch68 - Quarter 01
+# Course: Certified Agentic, and Robotic AI Engineer - Batch68 - PIAIC
 This repository contains all the coding exercises, assignments, and projects completed in Quarter 01.
+I am using Google Colab and Visual Studio as IDE.

 # How to Use
 **Clone the Repository:**